FreakingLoki/Loki-s-Lil-RPG/README.md

 # Character Generator Program
 This program was a project given to me by Codecademy.
 The purpose of this project was to generate output to the user consisting of at least three items, each randomized.
-I decided to make a character generator that heavily uses `Math.random` to generate some stats and then looks through a few arrays to generate a name and a short bio for the character.
+I decided to make a character generator that heavily uses `Math.random()` to generate some stats and then looks through a few arrays to generate a name and a short bio for the character.

 ## To Do List:
-  * add a randomizer for race
+  * add a generator and random selector for character race
   * look into turning the entire script into a single factory function
   * may add an "evaluation" that determines what the character would be good or bad at
+  * allow the user to define the base value for the complex stats (currently 20)
+  * allow the user to define the multiplier for the complex stats (currently 1.4)
+  * moonshot goal: build a website that runs the script and displayes the output character

 ## Goals:
-the program will generate a Fantasy world character (think DnD or video game) sheet This character sheet will be an output in the console (for now) that includes a name, a bio, and stats.
+the program will generate a Fantasy world character stat sheet.
+Similar to, but not following the rules of Dungeons and Dragons or other tabletop role playing games.
+This character sheet will be an output in the console (for now) that includes a name, a character class, a short biography, and stats.

 the output will start with a name followed by a short bio then the stats for the character generated.